Canm0re/intuit/readme.md

 **but why do it this way?**
-because the success of Smash or pass because the app #21, #36, #37, #42 in the Trivia category are **All** Would you rather games
+because the success of Smash or pass because the app #21, #36, #37, #42 in the Trivia category are **All** "Would you rather" games

-- The unique mechanism of a chatbot will inspire hope because chatting is much easier than journaling
+- The unique mechanism of a chatbot will inspire hope because chatting is much easier than journaling and it's new.

 A friendly ai powered avatar Will give you affirmations along the way It will start asking you bigger questions like the ones from the JP course
 You can pay and get a report that presents all your values and desires in a nice shareable